giuppep/giuppep.github.io/index.md

 I am particularly interested in fermented foods.

-Back in uni I used to run [@greedyscholars](https://www.instagram.com/greedyscholars/) with my friend [Bruno]() where we posted artsy pictures of our culinary creations.
+Back in uni I used to run [@greedyscholars](https://www.instagram.com/greedyscholars/) with my friend [Bruno](https://brloureiro.github.io/) where we posted pictures of our culinary creations.